Sugar's Effect on Your Immune System

 Fresh red and pink produce like tomatoes, strawberries and pink grapefruit are especially high in Vitamin C.

 Your taste buds will need a few weeks to get used to changes in what you're eating.
-Your body will get over the cravings, which are actually a symptom of the deficiencies of empty foods until you have nourished your body well for a time.
+Your body will get over the cravings, which are actually a symptom of the deficiencies of empty foods, once you have nourished your body well for a time.
 As the empty foods leave your body, and you consistently offer new fresh foods with adequate nutrients, cravings will stop.
 In the long term, the more fresh whole foods you eat, the more energy you'll have and the stronger your immune system will be.

 One easy way to start improving your nutrition fast, is to add essential superfood nutrition in a concentrated form for rapid assimilation.
 Stop feeling so hungry by using Vital Nutrition Plus every day.
 This whole food supplement includes immune-boosting superfoods like spinach leaves, chlorella, spirulina, dulse seaweed, barley and wheat grass, beetroot, rose hips, and orange and lemon peels (did you know the peels contain more Vitamin C and bioflavinioids than the inner fruit?) and even more, to give you minerals and healthy plant proteins for energy.